UsmanPervaiz/GoldenGate-Project/README.md

 ### IN CART TOTAL:

 The in-cart total is displayed right next to the products in the cart page.
 The total includes a fixed shipping rate of $9.99 and a tax of 8.75% on the total amount.

+## FEATURES WAITING TO BE IMPLEMENTED:

+1- User can add item to cart even if they are not signed in.
+2- User can complete the checkout.